oroinc/documentation/user_guide/activities/activities_add_attachment.rst

 .. note::

-    Attachments are available only for the entities for which they are :ref:`enabled <user-guide-activities-enable>`.
+    Attachments are available only for the entities for which they are enabled.

 .. hint::